This article contains the full specification for CheckMate Pro, TurboSquid's highest quality standard for 3D models.

 2.4.3 Oriented to World up-axis - The obvious "up" side of the model must be pointing toward the World up axis.
 In other words, the model can't be lying on its side or upside-down when the file is opened.

-2.7.1 At least one material must be applied to the model to represent real-world object surfaces.
-While not every object must have a material or texture, the customer should be able to render the model upon purchase and get quality surface representation.
+2.7.1 At least one material must be applied to each object to represent real-world object surfaces.
+The customer should be able to render the model upon purchase and get quality surface representation.

 2.7.5 No texture paths referenced by model.
 Any texture paths must be stripped from model.
 See Texture References.